 Infusion or decoction?

 Then there’s the question of fresh or dried herbs.
 The process of drying an herb weakens the plant’s cellular structure, making the plants’ constituents more accessible to extraction.
-Because of this, you will usually want to use half to a third as many dried herbs vs. fresh.
+Because of this, unless you’re making a strong infusion for medicinal purposes, you’ll usually want to use half to a third as many dried herbs vs. fresh.
 It’s true of kitchen herbs in cooking, and it’s also true when making tea.

 Red clover, lemon balm and peppermint are a few herbs I prefer to use fresh whenever possible.
 It’s amazing the difference in taste and appearance when you make a tisane of fresh peppermint leaves vs. one of dried peppermint.
 The fresh tea turns a gorgeous translucent green and tastes fresh and, well, alive.
 The dried peppermint tea is brownish and, while it still tastes very nice, it just doesn’t have the brightness and vibrancy of the fresh.